 Buy the Home of Your Dreams With a VA Loan from the Reichert Mortgage Team

-Buying a home is an overwhelming and stressful process.
 Many forms of documentation must be provided before closing on a home and receiving a VA loan.
-A VA loan is a great way for veterans to finance their homes, however, the process is lengthy and tiring.
+A VA loan is a great way for veterans to finance their homes.
+However, the process can be lengthy and tiring.

 At the Reichert Mortgage Team, we want to make this process as seamless as possible for you.
 We are proud to serve Colorado Springs as the best mortgage broker.
-We work alongside our clients to help answer any questions about VA loans, FHA loans, home appraisals, and any other questions you may have about buying a home.
-To learn if you qualify for a VA loan, or if you have any other questions about home mortgages, contact the Reichert Mortgage Team today!
+We work alongside our clients to help answer any questions about VA loan documentation, FHA loans, home appraisals, and any other questions you may have about buying a home.
+To learn if you qualify for a VA loan or if you have any other questions about home mortgages, contact the Reichert Mortgage Team today!